 Each tree species on Tree-Nation is linked to a certain amount of CO2 offset.

 CO2 offset values are always estimations, even when certified.
-Many factors influence the amount of CO2 a tree can capture: the species, its variety, but also the region and climate where it’s planted, like multiple other factors.
+Many factors influence the amount of CO2 a tree can capture: the species, its variety, but also the climate and the region where it’s planted, among multiple other factors.

 When available, we refine our results by contrasting our values with existing certification calculations and with results from scientific literature for similar systems and species and adjust if needed.

 Our estimates are meant to be cautious and by design slightly lower than actual figures so that our sponsors can claim the offset values with peace of mind.